William Parker, 4th Baron Monteagle: The Monteagle letter

-After deciphering the letter, Parker rushed to Whitehall and showed it to Robert Cecil, 1st Earl of Salisbury, who then showed it to the King.
-On 4 November, Parker joined Thomas Howard in searching the basement of Parliament, where they found the stash of gunpowder and explosives.
+After deciphering the letter, Monteagle rushed to Whitehall and showed it to Robert Cecil, 1st Earl of Salisbury, who then showed it to the King.
+On 4 November, Monteagle joined the Earl of Suffolk in searching the basement of Parliament, where they found the stash of gunpowder and explosives.
 For his service in protecting the crown, Monteagle was rewarded with 500 pounds and 200 pounds' worth of lands.

 Several other Catholic members of Parliament were absent on the planned day of the attack but Monteagle was the only member of Parliament who was confirmed to have received a letter warning of the plot.

 Later life and death

 In 1609, Parker invested in the second Virginia Company and became a member of the council.
 He had shares in the East India and North West Companies as well.
 Parker used his influence to protect his brother-in-law, Thomas Habington, from the possible consequence of death, after harbouring the forbidden priests at Hindlip.
 Although Habington was condemned, his wife's pleas to her brother secured his reprieve.
 Despite revealing the Gunpowder Plot, Parker seems to have retained some connections to the Catholic community.
 His eldest son of six children, Henry Lord Morley, was also a known Catholic and in 1609, he was suspected of sheltering students from St. Omer's seminary.
 Monteagle gave permission for his eldest daughter Frances Parker to become a nun, although not willing, at first, to grant her request.
 He eventually surrendered to his physically handicapped daughter's appeal "in respect that she was crooked, and therefore not fit for the world."

 By his marriage with Elizabeth Tresham, daughter of Sir Thomas Tresham, he had six children: three sons and three daughters.
 The eldest son, Henry, succeeded him as 14th Baron Morley and 5th Baron Monteagle.
 These baronies fell into abeyance when Henry's son Thomas died in about 1686.
 His eldest daughter, Frances, was a nun; the second, Catherine, married John Savage, 2nd Earl Rivers; and the youngest, Elizabeth, married Edward Cranfield, and was the mother of Edward Cranfield.
 Through Catherine, he was the 5× great-grandfather of Alfred, Lord Tennyson.

 Parker was summoned to parliament as Baron Morley and Baron Monteagle in 1618 after the death of his father.
 He died on 1 July 1622 at Great Hallingbury in Essex and was reported to have received the last rites of the Roman Catholic Church before his death.